BrianLoveGa/proj4-simple-over-complex/README.md

 Coming from a background of loving video games and dreaming of coding for years before I took the plunge a site like this, had I found it in my youth, might have started me down this code road much sooner.
 It also should be helpful if anyone is well versed in one but not the other language (Python vs JS).

-No plan for APIs currently, or any crud for this project - if you want to see crud functionality look back at my Cheer Ups or the dang Good Dessert Zone projects.

 This is more for learning the basics and appealing to new potential coders.

-If I get done with time to spare (hahaha) I'd add a more complicated game in Python and it's equivalent in prompts/console log / on-screen in JavaScript.

 ******

-languages: HTML, CSS, Javascript, Python (likely React or maybe Handlebars for views) no databases being used so no real back-end needed, no plans for leaderboard or really keeping score for this simple game.
+languages: HTML, CSS, Javascript, Python, React for views.
+No databases being used so no real back-end needed, no plans for leaderboard or really keeping score for this simple game.

 Would use Python3 for starter version of game (not playable in the webpage but able to be copied and run locally to play), would use HTML, CSS, & JS for pages themselves, would use JS for the playable in-browser versions.

 kinda like this ...

-index.html (for the webpage) and view1.html (python code), view2.html (how to github & install python tutorials), view3.html (JS console log version), view4.html (prompts JS version) ........ and so on
+index.html (for the webpage) and view1.html (python code), view2.html (how to github & install python tutorials), view3.html (vanilla JS prompts version), view4.html (React Js version buttons and prompts).

-main.css (for the webpage) maybe a view1.css and view2.css .... if needed... but not much planned for graphics

-page.js (for the webpage functionality if even necessary)

 simple.py ( where user can copy paste and play locally)

-simple_prompts.js ( to play the same game but through prompts in browser)
+simple-prompts.js ( to play the same game but through prompts in browser)

-simple_consolelog.js (to play in console log in browser)

-simple_browser.js (to play directly on-page in browser)
+simple-React.js (to play in browser)